Ficus lyrata

 - Leaf Description:

 - It has attractive oval and semi-lobed thick leathery green leaves.
 Some of the leaves resemble fiddles, hence the common name.
 Leaves have prominent veins and can grow 12 inches long and 5 inches wide.
-Alternate, simple, large, obovate to lyrate, apex truncate to obtuse, base cordate, bullate, initially finely pubescent and later glabrous, coriaceous, medium green, to 1.5 x 1'.
+The leaves are alternate, simple, large, obovate to lyrate, apex truncate to obtuse, base cordate, bullate, initially finely pubescent and later glabrous, and coriaceous.
+They are dull green on the upper surface and pale green on the undersides.
+The leaf blade can measure 8 to 15 inches long.

 -